This page will help you understand Ohio alcohol laws and avoid expensive fines or even jail. Not to mention time and

 Young people often want part-time jobs.
 Many jobs are in hospitality.
 Some involve working with alcohol.
 Youths want to know if they are old enough for them.
 What’s the minimum age to serve alcohol in a restaurant?
 What’s it for tending bar?
 And what about for selling alcohol for use elsewhere?

 Ohio alcohol laws permit adults 19 years or older to serve alcohol in venues for on-site use.
 And the same age for those who sell beer “across a bar.”
 But to sell wine or spirits, a bartender must be at least 21 years of age.

 To sell alcohol for use elsewhere, the age is adulthood.
 That is, age 18 or older.

 It’s also illegal to allow a person under 21 to remain in one’s property while possessing alcohol.
 Of course, that doesn’t include one’s own offspring.
 There is no legal provision to ensure the safety of those expelled.

 Those under 21 may not buy alcohol.
 But they may buy to help police entrap clerks.
-The use of a false ID to buy alcohol is a crime.
+The use of a false ID to buy, or try to buy, alcohol is a crime.

 It is illegal for those under 21 to drive with a blood alcohol concentration (BAC) over 0.02%.

 II.
 Other Ohio Alcohol Laws

-It’s illegal to sell alcohol to anyone under the age of 21 or to intoxicated persons.
-In addition, bars can’t legally to give free beer.
+It’s illegal to sell alcohol to anyone under the age of 21.
+Or to intoxicated persons.
+And bars can’t legally to give free beer.

 Licensed businesses may serve alcohol from 5:30 a.m. to 2:30 a.m.
 Monday through Saturday.
 With a special Sunday license they may serve 1:00 p.m to 2:30 a.m. on that day.

 Those selling for off-site use may do so from 5:30 am to 1:00 a.m.
 Monday through Saturday.
 With a Sunday license they may sell from 1:00 p.m to 1:00 a.m. on that day.

 Grocery stores, drug stores, and other licensed retailers may sell beer and wine.
 Yet only state government monopoly stores sell distilled spirits.
 So selection is poor and prices are high.

 Local laws (local option) can restrict when businesses can sell or serve alcohol.
 They can and do occasionally prohibit the sale of any alcohol.